• Skip to primary navigation

 Orange Buttercream Frosting:

-Oh and I almost forgot to sing the praises of my orange frosting. 😉 This is one light, fluffy and smooth orange buttercream frosting with citrus undertones you will love!
-I have used both orange zest and just enough orange juice in the frosting.
-This will intensify the flavor in our orange buttercream without liquefying it.
+Oh and I almost forgot to sing the praises of my orange frosting. šŸ˜‰ This is one light, fluffy and smooth orange buttercream frosting with citrus undertones you will love!

-Sweet and orange-y, flavor packed and Perfectly pipeable.
+Sweet and Orange-y, Flavor Packed and Perfectly pipeable.
 Uh uh!
-Get your fingers off of that mixing bowl.
+Get your fingers off of that mixing bowl!!

 More Cupcakes Recipes: